cose-wg/HPKE/draft-ietf-cose-hpke.md

 The SealBase(pkR, info, aad, pt) function is used to encrypt a plaintext pt to a recipient's public key (pkR).

-IMPORTANT: For use in cose_encrypt, the plaintext "pt" passed into the SealBase is the CEK.
+IMPORTANT: For use in COSE_Encrypt, the plaintext "pt" passed into the SealBase is the CEK.
 The CEK is a random byte sequence of length appropriate for the encryption algorithm selected in layer 0.
 For example, AES-128-GCM requires a 16 byte key and the CEK would